The laid-back city’s excellent restaurants, stunning scenery and distinct coffee culture are beckoning more and more

-Located in the boiler room of the original Victoria Theater, this dark and cavernous space is the ideal spot for a cozy, dimly lit wine bar.
-Les Caves specializes in low intervention, but no less delicious, wines such as Domaine des Pothiers ‘Granit Rose’ Gamay and rare Claudio Plessi Sgavata from Emilia-Romano in Italy.
-One of the wine bar owners also owns the winery Ovum, a strictly Oregon white wine producer and some of its offerings are always on the by-the-glass list.
-Half pours are available too so go out on a limb and try something new.
+Located in the boiler room of the original Victoria Theater, this cavernous space is an ideal spot for a cozy, dimly lit wine bar.
+Les Caves specializes in low intervention — but no less delicious — wines such as Domaine des Pothiers ‘Granit Rose’ Gamay and rare Claudio Plessi Sgavata from Emilia-Romano in Italy.
+One of the owners also operates the winery Ovum, a strictly Oregon white wine producer.
+A handful of its offerings are always available by-the-glass.
+Half pours are available too, so go out on a limb and try something new.

 1719 NE Alberta St.

-Portland has a number of wonderful French restaurants, but the unassuming corner restaurant Coquine, located at the base of Mount Tabor, is my favorite.
-The menu featuring a half or whole roast chicken, chicken liver mousse with seasonal compote and a variety of composed vegetable dishes reminds me of the bistronomie currently being served at the best Parisian bistros, but the restaurant ambiance, a historic storefront with wood floors and tables and a nice outdoor patio, is pure Portland.
+Portland has a number of wonderful French restaurants, but the unassuming corner restaurant Coquine is my favorite.
+The menu featuring a half or whole roast chicken, chicken liver mousse with seasonal compote and a variety of composed vegetable dishes reminds me of the bistronomie currently being served at the best Parisian bistros.
+The neighborhood location at the base of Mount Tabor and spartan decor are pure Portland.

 6839 SE Belmont St.

 Bike the Waterfront

-Portland is one of the country’s most bike-friendly cities.
-Its wide bike lanes and river crossings reserved for bikes and pedestrians make it a fun and easy way to get around town.
-Rent bikes at River City on the East Side, or the Bike Gallery, which has locations on the East Side and downtown, and head to the Waterfront.
-Do a leisurely loop along the river sticking to the wide esplanades and crossing at the Steel Bridge and Tilikum Crossing.
+Portland is one of the country’s most bike-friendly cities: Its wide bike lanes and river crossings reserved for bikes and pedestrians make it a fun and easy way to get around town.
+Rent bikes at River City or The Bike Gallery, which has locations on the East Side and downtown, and head to the Waterfront.
+Do a leisurely loop along the river sticking to the wide esplanades and then cross at the Steel Bridge and Tilikum Crossing.
 If you want a longer ride, continue all the way to the Sellwood Bridge.
 This map will help.